jncc/s2-ard-processor/workflow/manually-published-dockerhub-readme.md

 * Input - This mount point should contain the raw data you will be processing.
 * Static - This should contain the DEM you will be using for terrain adjustment, metadata config file and a template for the ARCSI command that is run.
 An optional wkt file if the products require reprojection.
 * Working - Temporary files / paths created during processing.
 This folder is cleared at the end of each run unless you specify the --noClean switch.
 The working data is written to a subfolder of the format <productId> where the date components are derived from the capture date of the source product.
 The product Id is also derived from the source product.
 * Output - This folder wlll contain the output.
-The output is written to a subfolder of the format <Year>/<Month>/<Day>/<ARD product name> where the date components are derived from the capture date of the source product.
+The output is written to a subfolder of the format \<Year>/\<Month>/\<Day>/\<ARD product name> where the date components are derived from the capture date of the source product.
 The ARD product name is also derived from the input product data.
 * State - The state files generated for each task in the luigi workflow.
-This is an optional mount generally for debugging.
-State files are copied into a subfolder of output with the structure ../state/<Year>/<Month>/<Day>/<productId> unless the --noStateCopy flag is specified
+This is an optional mount generally used for debugging.
+State files are copied into a subfolder of output with the structure ../state/\<Year>/\<Month>/\<Day>/<productId> unless the --noStateCopy flag is specified

 ## Command line